 I unscrewed some screws and reconfigured the crates into the setup you see below.
-If you notice the two square cardboard pieces on top, these were given to me by my sister when she used to work in retail.
-I think these came as packing material with a shipment of product.
+If you notice the two square cardboard pieces on top, were given to me by my sister when she used to work in retail.
+I think these came as packing material with a shipment of products.
 I am all for repurposing and upcycling whenever possible.

 - 4 Wooden crates